PaulBanta/Vehicle-Records/README.md

 ### Purpose

 **Vehicle Records** is an application for users to keep track of all of their vehicles as well as the each vehicle's records.
-These include Fuel Purchases (Fillups), Maintenance & Repairs, Insurance Payments, and Registration.
+These records include Fuel Purchases (Fillups), Maintenance & Repairs, Insurance Payments, Registration, and any Accident Information : - (.

 ### Key Features